tigressbailey/ember-cli-page-progress/README.md

 2. background:

-   It represents the bar background color
+   It represents the bar background color.

    Default value is red if you don't provide it.